Prompt Engineering for GTM Automation: Practical Patterns That Work

 Testing and Iterating Prompts

 Prompt engineering is an empirical discipline.
-You can’t reason your way to a perfect prompt — you have to test it against real data and measure the results.
+You can’t reason your way to a perfect prompt.
+You have to test it against real data and measure the results.

 The Evaluation Framework